infinitered/gluegun/docs/README.md

 Gluegun is a toolkit for rapidly building Node-based command line interfaces (CLIs).

 It's what powers _your_ CLI.
+It works on macOS, Linux, and Windows, and you can use TypeScript or JavaScript.
+Gluegun gives you the tools and gets out of the way.

 ## Quick Example

-For example, if you wanted to build a CLI that lets you search IMDB, you might have something like this:
+Let's say you want to make a `movie` CLI that does something like this:

 ```
 $ movie list films